 Unlike RRSPs, funds from your TFSA are not added to your income, which means they are not subject to income tax.
-Interest earned on any contributions is also not taxed and can be withdrawn at any time, for any reason.
-While RRSPs are tax deductible, contributions to a TFSA are not deductible for income tax purposes.
+Interest earned on any contribution is not taxed and can be withdrawn at any time, for any reason.
+While RRSPs are tax-deductible, contributions to a TFSA are not deductible for income tax purposes.

 Want more information?